ZcashFoundation/frost/performance.md

 667-of-1000 case (which may not seem much but it’s unusual for a signing procedure).

-I intended to investigate this but I didn’t even need to.
+We intended to investigate this but it was not necessary.
 Coincidentally, while the RFC was in the last call for feedback, Tim Ruffing [pointed out](https://mailarchive.ietf.org/arch/msg/cfrg/QQhyjvvcoaqLslaX3gWwABqHN-s/) that Aggregate can be sped up significantly.
 Originally, it was specified that